a vodka to look at

 I drank this one on a nice day in Khujand, and I was in good company.

-The bottle looked a lot better than that of Tajikistan.
-Worthy of the label Platinum?
-Not so sure.
-It did have the nice ground glass look that we know from top brands like Belvedere or the Goose.
-But the white labels made it look a bit cheap.
+The bottle looked better than that of Tajikistan.
+A lot better, actually.
+Was it worthy of the label Platinum?
+I wasn’t so sure.
+On one hand, it did have the nice ground glass look that we know from top shelf brands like Belvedere or the Goose.
+On the other hand, the white labels made it seem a bit cheap.

-Shohona Platinum doesn’t have much of a smell, which is generally a good sign, because most people want their vodka to be as pure as possible.
-In this case the smell, as faint as it was, was a bit sweet.
+Let’s start with an olfactory observation: Shohona Platinum doesn’t have much of a smell.
+This is generally a good sign, because a strong smell can indicate impurities, which is undesirable.
+In this case the smell, as faint as it is, has a bit of sweetness to it.

-The aftertaste was disappointing, though.
+The aftertaste was odd, though.
 I’d use the word lumpy to describe it.
-You drink it down, and then it just sits there, like a brick, blocking your throat.
+You drink it, and then it just sits there, like a brick, blocking your throat.
 And it doesn’t make you feel warm, either.
 It’s not terrible, but it’s definitely not good, either.
-I’d give it a 5/10.